Coronavirus: IP offices in Europe – changed practice

 UK Intellectual Property Office (UKIPO)

-The first normal day of operation when all interrupted days deadlines expire will be 30 July 2020.
+The first normal day of operation when all interrupted days deadlines expire was 30 July 2020.
 All deadlines falling after 30 July 2020 will be treated as usual.

 Further information can be found here (UKIPO Coronavirus news updates).

 The German Patent and Trade Mark Office (DPMA)